|

-continual daylight - in June the sun is above the horizon for
+continual daylight.
+In June, for example, the sun is above the horizon for

-months when the sun rises after 9 am and begins to climb beneath
+months, when the sun rises after 9am and begins to sink beneath

 This is due to the high latitude